stinsonga/geo-prime/README.md

 # GeoGH

-A proof-of-concept Python script that will autogenerate random text and commit it to a git repo.
-It will continue to do this in random intervals (which can be configured) until stopped.
+A proof-of-concept Python script that will autogenerate random functions and commit them to a git repo.
+It will continue to do this in random intervals (which can be configured) across multiple files until stopped.

 Why do this?
-For fun, either for the joy of coding it, or to have fun with those who look at raw metrics as a way to measure software development.
-Run it for your own reasons :)
+For fun, mostly.
+The other reason is based on personal experience with certain management styles that have sought to use coding metrics as a way to evaluate developers.
+This script shows how trivial it is to game such systems.
+If you happen to have had such a system inflicted upon you, my sympathies.

 Assumptions:
 - Your repo already exists